cored/go-web-srapper/README.md

-# Go Concurrent Web Scraper: My Learning Journey
+# Go Concurrent Web Scraper

 My journey of learning and implementing concurrent programming in Go through the development of a web scraper.